TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 set [linear v] velocity of body [body] to x: [1] y: [1] z: [1] :: #0fbd8c
 ```
 This block, unlike forces, overrites a body's velocity.
 Effects are immediate.

-A good example is using this block to make a character jump by setting its vertical (y-axis) velocity.
+>[!TIP]
+> Using this velocity block with a capsule body that has an angular factor of 0 is a great way to set up basic player movement!

 ```scratch
 ([x] [linear v] velocity of body [body] :: #0fbd8c)